shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/TIM/TIM_CascadeSynchro/readme.txt

 @par Example Description

-This example shows how to synchronize TIM3 and Timers (TIM2 and TIM4) in cascade mode.
+This example shows how to synchronize TIM peripherals in cascade mode.

 Timers synchronisation in cascade mode:
    ___________                     ___________              ___________